 Too many devices

 Another tip is to make sure you’re not using too many devices on your WiFi network.
 If you have a lot of devices connected to your WiFi, it can slow down your connection.
 Try to limit the number of devices that are connected to your WiFi network and see if that makes a difference.
-This is not always the root cause for a slow connection, but it could be the case.
+This is not always the root cause of a slow connection, but it could be the case.

 2.4 GHz vs. 5 GHz WiFi